For farmers and working people, cancelling NAFTA might be the best way forward

 The Donald appears to be particularly vexed by the dispute resolution clause in NAFTA and by Canada's system of supply management.
 The dispute clause, known as Chapter 11, is the only provision that has allowed some semblance of fairness on some issues such as softwood lumber.
 Canada's supply management system was born way before NAFTA and so far has managed to survive despite the constant challenges by U.S. administrations.

-The best way forward
+Finding the best way forward

 As Parliament heads back after the summer recess, the Liberal government and Minister Chrystia Freeland need to take a tough stand on these two items and not budge an inch.
 Either that, or as the Canadian Centre for Policy Alternatives's Bruce Campbell has noted, prepare an exit strategy and encourage cancellation of the so-called trade agreement.
 If Trump insists on his concessions, this may be the best way forward.